 Content submitted by Cindy Bernstein.
 Email news to [email protected].

 Clay Play Ages 5 and Up: 1 to 2 p.m.
-Monday, Jan.
-30. In this one hour pottery workshop you will learn basic of hand building and pottery painting, with an air dry clay.
-We work with each individual to help create a fun sculpture, dish or pot.
-You will learn the different techniques of design and painting.
+Monday, Feb.
+27. In this one hour pottery workshop, children will learn basics of hand building and pottery painting, with an air dry clay.
+Each child will learn to create a fun sculpture, dish or pot, utilizing techniques of design and painting.
 Everyone will bring home a completed piece of pottery.
 Cost: $38/$35, adult with 1 child, $10 each additional child.